BuildOnViction/docs/docs/developers/game_on_tomochain_part2.md

 ## Create Cocos Creator project

-For making this tutorial simple, I will not go through the details on every step of the implementation for UI on editor.
-I recommended you read Cocos Creator documents for understand more about how editor working.
+To make this tutorial simple, we will not go through the details on every step of the implementation for UI on the editor.
+We recommend you read the Cocos Creator documents to understand more about how the editor works.

 * Open Cocos Creator -> Choose Empty Project and put your project name.